Carer's Credits mean carers can be ‘credited’

 disabled person and you don't receive credits by virtue

-of another benefit, you need to apply to the DWP (link opens in
+of another benefit, you need to apply using

 Your application must be received before the end of the tax year